 DUTIES EXAMPLES Has regular meetings with each of the Managing Director, Executive Director for Finance and Commercial Services and Head of Democratic Services in order to review current and likely future issues with legal, constitutional or ethical implications.
-Preparation for the May 2017 County Council elections were a key focus of discussion in the period Nov.
-2016 to March 2017.
-The Monitoring Officer and the Head of Democratic Services were closely involved with arrangements with the District Councils, the Electoral Commission and in devising induction and training for new members.
+Preparation for the May 2017 County Council elections were a key focus in the earlier part of 2017/18.
+The Monitoring Officer and the Head of Democratic Services were engaged in the delivery of induction training for new members.
 Maintains good liaison and working relations with the External Auditor.
-Key issues for the External Auditor were raised through meetings with the External Auditor and through the Executive Director for Finance and Commercial Services.
+Key issues for the External Auditor are raised through meetings with the External Auditor and through the Executive Director for Finance and Commercial Services.
 The External Auditor is notified and contacted if reportable incidents arise.
 Ensures that the County Council is kept up to date on new legislation and changes in the law which are relevant to the carrying out of the County Council's activities.
-This will generally take the form of reports to Members and briefing notes to Executive Directors but where appropriate will involve training sessions for relevant Members and Officers.
+This generally takes the form of reports to Members and briefing notes to Executive Directors but where appropriate will involve training sessions for relevant Members and Officers.
 These activities are carried out in consultation and conjunction with relevant Executive Directors.

-DUTIES EXAMPLES The Monitoring Officer or one of her senior staff is consulted at an early stage on new policy proposals and on matters, which have potentially significant legal implications.
-The Monitoring Officer and her staff are regularly consulted by Executive Directors on new policy proposals.
-The Monitoring Officer is not a member of the County Leadership Team (CLT) and there is therefore an onus on the Executive Directors to inform her of key policy proposals and matters with significant legal implications.
-She receives copies of reports that go to the CLT.
-All draft reports to the Service Committees are as a matter of routine cleared with the Monitoring Officer or her senior staff.
-Significant reports for decision were routinely forwarded to the Monitoring Officer and her staff by service departments and were reviewed for their legal and ethical implications.
+DUTIES EXAMPLES The Monitoring Officer or one of their senior staff is consulted at an early stage on new policy proposals and on matters, which have potentially significant legal implications.
+The Monitoring Officer and staff in the Chief Legal Officer's (CLO) department are regularly consulted by Executive Directors on new policy proposals.
+The Monitoring Officer is not a member of the County Leadership Team (CLT) and there is therefore an onus on the Executive Directors to inform and involve the CLO of key policy proposals and matters with significant legal implications.
+All draft reports to the Service Committees are as a matter of routine cleared with the Monitoring Officer or CLO department senior staff.
+Significant reports for decision were routinely forwarded to the Monitoring Officer and/or the CLO department senior staff by service departments and were reviewed for their legal and ethical implications.
 The Monitoring Officer has been informed of all emerging issues of concern of a legal, ethical or constitutional nature.
 Executive Directors are aware that they should consult the Monitoring Officer on legal, ethical or constitutional matters and they regularly do so.
 Similarly, Members have ensured that the Monitoring Officer is routinely informed and consulted in respect of new policy proposals.
-Members can rely on the fact that significant reports for decision are routinely reviewed by the Monitoring Officer or her senior staff, prior to their presentation at Committees.
+Members can rely on the fact that significant reports for decision are routinely reviewed by the Monitoring Officer or senior staff in the CLO's department, prior to their presentation at Committees.
 The Monitoring Officer has sought to resolve any potential illegality by identifying alternative and legitimate means of achieving the objective of the proposal.
-The Monitoring Officer, in her capacity as Chief Legal Officer, and her senior staff regularly advise on the legality and/or appropriateness of administrative procedures.
+The Monitoring Officer, in their capacity as Chief Legal Officer, and the senior staff in the CLO department regularly advise on the legality and/or appropriateness of administrative procedures.
 In cases where external lawyers are acting for the County Council, it will be necessary for the relevant Chief Officer and the Monitoring Officer to agree arrangements for ensuring that vires and constitutional issues are satisfactorily addressed.
 No exceptions were raised during the period.
-In appropriate cases, and to secure the rapid resolution of a potential reportable incident or avoid a separate statutory report, the Monitoring Officer will be entitled to add her written advice to the report of any other County Council Officer.
-There have been no such incidents during 2016/17.
+In appropriate cases, and to secure the rapid resolution of a potential reportable incident or avoid a separate statutory report, the Monitoring Officer will be entitled to add their written advice to the report of any other County Council Officer.
+There have been no such incidents during 2017/18.